Fox Sports (Australia): Optus launch (2000s)

 When Optus Vision dropped the C7 Sport service in March 2002, they started carrying the Fox Sports channels.
 These were referred to by Optus as "Optus Sports 1" and "Optus Sports 2" in Optus promotional material; on-air programming referred to the channels as simply "Sports One" and "Sports Two", although programming such as the nightly Fox Sports News bulletins retained the Fox name.
 Optus dropped the "Optus Sports" name in October 2002.

 Fox Sports Two was generally used to cover bigger events that require large amounts of air time, such as the 1998 Winter Olympics, Grand Slam tennis tournaments, and the 2004 European Football Championship.
 It now specialises as a 24/7, dedicated Rugby league channel, Fox League.

 During the 2006 Commonwealth Games in Melbourne, Fox Sports carried an additional eight channels dedicated to Games events.
 These were available to customers at an additional charge.

 Fox Sports was the exclusive broadcaster of the A-League from its first season in 2005 until 2020.
 In 2006, an A$120 million deal between the Football Federation Australia and Fox Sports was reached after the end of the first season.
-Under the deal, Fox Sports had exclusive rights from 2007 to all Socceroos home internationals, all A-League and Asian Cup fixtures, World Cup qualifiers through the Asian Football Confederation, and all AFC Champions League matches.
+Under the deal, Fox Sports had exclusive rights from 2007 to all Socceroos home internationals, all A-League and Asian Cup fixtures, World Cup qualifiers through the Asian Football Confederation, and all AFC Champions League matches until 2020.

 The deal to cover the A-league live and exclusive reaped big rewards for Fox Sports, its ratings were very strong in the 2006–07 season and the 2007 A-league grand final became at the time, Fox Sports' highest ever rating event.

 Ratings for football have generally been very good.
 The Socceroos first game of the 2007 AFC Asian Cup, attracted 345,000 viewers, while their quarter-final drew an average of 419,000 – at the time, an all-time record for Australian Pay TV.
 This record was broken on 1 April 2009, when the Socceroos defeated Uzbekistan to put them very close to qualification for the 2010 FIFA World Cup.
 This match was watched by an average of 431,000 people.

 In 2007, Fox Sports reached a deal to broadcast 4 games live and exclusive from the AFL each week.
 This includes the exclusive only Sunday twilight match.
 In addition they will broadcast Friday night games live into New South Wales and Queensland via channel 518 at no extra charge – normally used for pay-per-view service Main Event.
 When channel 518 is used in this way it is promoted as Fox Sports Plus on-air.

 The channel is being used increasingly to show live events when Fox Sports has a clash involving its main 3 channels.
 On Saturday 17 March 2007, for example, Fox Sports broadcast a match from the 2007 Cricket World Cup (Ireland v Pakistan) live on 518, as it was committed to football, rugby union and another cricket match on its main 3 channels.